SB-246

 Plain Language

 Health insurance issuers must disclose to both the enrollee and the Louisiana Department of Insurance whenever AI or an automated decision system was used in any part of a coverage determination or utilization review.
-The issuer must also document the extent to which AI influenced each determination.
-This is a dual-audience disclosure — the enrollee receives notice that AI was involved, and the department receives the same notification.
-The documentation requirement creates an internal record that can be inspected by the commissioner under subsection F.
+The issuer must also document the extent to which the AI or automated system influenced the determination.
+This is a dual-audience disclosure — the enrollee must know AI was involved, and the department must be informed simultaneously.
+The documentation requirement goes beyond mere binary disclosure and requires the insurer to characterize the degree of AI influence.

 Statutory Text